BLACK FRIDAY: Save up to $1,322 on our trips! Limited spots. Book Now.

 Buda’s Turkish Baths

 Budapest is famously a city of many thermal baths, and naturally, some of them lie on the Buda side of the city.
 Generally, because of the two banks’ different atmosphere, the baths in Buda tend to be more upscale and luxurious, while those in Pest are more popular.
-In Buda, then, visitors will find the beautiful Gellért Spa, famous for its Art Nouveau entrance hall, the Ottoman-built Rudas Baths and Budapest’s oldest thermals baths, and the expensive but historical Kiraly Bath.
+In Buda, then, visitors will find the beautiful Gellért Spa, famous for its Art Nouveau entrance hall, and the Ottoman-built Rudas Baths, Budapest’s oldest thermal baths.

 Cemetery